Cecil County Criminal Lawyer

 Misdemeanor and Felony Criminal Charges

-In general, Cecil County misdemeanors are less serious crimes than felonies.
+As a criminal defense attorney can further explain, Cecil County misdemeanors are ususally less serious crimes than felonies.
 Most misdemeanors are punishable by one year or less of incarceration.
 Instead of – or in addition to incarceration – a judge could still impose probation, monetary fines, and/or community service.
 Felonies, on the other hand, are more serious offenses which are usually punishable by more than one year in jail.